bricklen/gmailnotifier/README.md

 # tl;dr installation instructions
 1. Install BitBar.
 1. Copy the `gmailnotifier.*.cgo` executable from the `plugins` directory of this github repo to a local directory on your Mac.
-1. Create the `.creds_gmail` file in the same directory with your `email|password` pairs.
+1. Create the `.creds_gmail` file in the same local directory, this file stores the `email|password` credentials.

 # Detailed installation instructions

 ### BitBar installation
 1. Get the most recent release of BitBar from https://github.com/matryer/bitbar/releases/
-1. Extract the `BitBar-X.Y.Z.zip` zip file (eg. double-click to open it). `X.Y.Z` here is the package version.
+1. Extract/open the `BitBar-X.Y.Z.zip` zip file. `X.Y.Z` here is the package version.
 1. Copy the `BitBar.app` file to the **Applications** directory.
 1. Launch the `BitBar` app.
 For example, using Spotlight (Command + Space), type in BitBar and you should see the application listed.
-    Double click to launch it, then click Open to install it.
+    Launch it, then click Open to install it.

     You may need to go to *System Preferences* -> *Security & Privacy* -> *General* and allow the app to be opened.
 This step applies to installing `gmailnotifier` too, because these are third party apps, not ones from the Mac app store.
 1. You will be prompted to choose a location where the plugins are located.
 For now, you can cancel out of this, we'll set that location once `gmailnotifier` is installed.